 You have other options too, like your insurance agent, mutual fund agents, bank relationship managers, who are serving people for quite a time now and there is no conflict of interest in their advice too.

 My take –You’ll ask for it when the time comes

 Sunil’s pointers were actually no different from what most of people think.
 They do know the importance of financial planning, but still wants to avoid financial planner’s services, with many different excuses.
 One of many is the fees associated.

 In my experience, people seek for advice when they face specific situations, where they feel that errors can be more costly.
-Just like, many seek for Insurance policies or look out for higher cover, when they get diagnosed with some illness or are about to be hospitalized, same way they seek for financial planning advice when they are nearing retirement and are about to receive Retirement benefits.
+Just like, many seek for Insurance policies or lookout for a higher cover, when they get diagnosed with some illness or are about to be hospitalized, the same way they seek financial planning advice when they are nearing retirement and are about to receive Retirement benefits.
 They want to make arrangements for their regular income without compromising on Growth.

 Till the time they are in Job and are saving in EPF or on the advice of peers, everything was fun and on track.
 But they started having second thoughts when the account balance begins to swell, as now there’s more at stake.

 People also seek advice when they are in some kind of financial soup, like under heavy debt burden or lost so much in stock market, and now they feel that some financial planner can take them out of the situation.
 This is same, when you seek doctor’s advice, after doing your own course of self-medication.
 But in many cases things have already gone out of hand and no planner or doctor can help you.

 Hiring financial planner or not is totally a personal decision.
 Doing it yourself is also not a bad option.
 But Sunil’s kind of mindset may give you more harm than benefit.

 You know yourself better.
 If you feel that you need advice and ongoing support going forward, then start looking for a suitable advisor today only.
 Please understand it’s not only money that you invest, you also invest time, energy and skill.
 And you have to use all wisely.